mordechaitenzer/port-youtube-catalog/README.md

 </details>

-## Data Ingestion (GitHub Workflow)
+## Ingesting External Data with a GitHub Workflow
-We use a GitHub Actions workflow to fetch playlist data from the YouTube Data API and synchronize it with Port.<br>
+We use a GitHub Actions workflow to fetch playlist data from the YouTube Data API and synchronize it with Port.
-This turns your external data into living entities within your portal.
+This process turns external data into structured entities in your software catalog, enabling you to search, score, and visualize it alongside your internal assets.

 The workflow performs three operations:

+Fetch playlist and video metadata from YouTube.
+Transform the response into Port entities.
+Upsert (Update or Insert) the entities into the catalog.
+The workflow is triggered manually so you can control when synchronization happens

+The workflow performs three operations:
 1. **Fetch** playlist and video metadata from YouTube.
 2. **Transform** the response into Port entities.
 3. **Upsert** (Update or Insert) the entities into the catalog.

-The workflow is triggered manually so you can control when synchronization happens.
+The workflow is triggered manually, giving you full control over when synchronization occurs.

 ### Step 1: Configure authentication
 GitHub requires specific permissions to write data to Port and read data from YouTube.